~kylep/pipes

 #Piping

-This can get a bit verbose.
-You can simplify it a bit by abstracting out the extraction to and from devices by including multiple stages.
+Specifying 'input' and 'log' can get a bit verbose.
+You can simplify the core rules by abstracting out the extraction to and from devices by including multiple stages.

 Each stage selects for criteria, and has it's own result which is passed to the following stage to process.